cloudflare/template-registry/README.md

 Custom solutions that would could not clearly be reused make bad templates.

-### Name your Template
+### ID your Template

-Your template should have a programmatically name (I will refer to as `name`) and human readable description:
+Your template should have a programmatically ID (I will refer to as `id`) and human readable description:

 Examples:

 - Generic template for cloud storage with an arbitrary cloud provider - `cloud_storage`
 - Authentication with pre-shared header key - `auth_key_header`

-You'll want to make sure your name does not conflict with existing snippet names.
+You'll want to make sure your ID does not conflict with existing snippet names.

 # Snippets versus Boilerplates